Pezebuike/technology-exercises/README.md

 :bar_chart: &nbsp;There are currently **2138** exercises and questions

-:books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

 :warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
 Please read [FAQ page](faq.md) for more details

-:busts_in_silhouette: &nbsp;Join our [DevOps community](https://www.facebook.com/groups/538897960007080) where we have discussions and share resources on DevOps

-:pencil: &nbsp;You can add more exercises by submitting pull requests :) Read about contribution guidelines [here](CONTRIBUTING.md)

 ****